jclehner/nmrpflash/README.md

 the network cable has been connected, and your computer tries to reconfigure that interface (NetworkManager on Linux does this for example) - this can usually be disabled.

-An alternative would be to add `-c 'ifconfig <interface> <ip>'` to the command line, for example:

-`# nmrpflash -i eth0 -a 192.168.1.1 -f firmware.bin -c 'ifconfig eth0 192.168.1.2'`

-This will execute the command specified by `-c` prior to starting the TFTP upload (in this case setting the IP address to 192.168.1.2).

 ###### "Received keep-alive request."